Youhe-Jiang/IJCAI2023-OptimalShardedDataParallel/README.md

 ## Experimental results

-In OSDP, we maximize overall system throughput by maximizing device memory utilization.
-Since system throughput varies with the environment, and device memory utilization depends on the specific model, we show the system throughput and memory utilization of GPT-2 model in our environment (GPU memory limit: 8G):
+We show the system throughput and memory utilization of GPT-2 model training (48 layers with hidden_size 2048) in our environment (GPU memory limit: 8G):

 - OSDP:
   - device memory utilization: 8057.35 MB / 8192 MB